ImpishDeathTech/IDT-BrainFuck/README.md

 ```
 # License

-This module is free software, as such, you can use, redistribute, and/or modify it under the terms of the BSD 3-Clause license.
+This program is free software, as such, you can use, redistribute, and/or modify it under the terms of the BSD 3-Clause license.

 See [LICENSE](https://github.com/ImpishDeathTech/IDT-BrainFuck/blob/master/LICENSE) for details.